joelzeng/Plants/README.md

 # Launch Instructions

-- The backend has to be ran.
+- The backend has to be built and ran.
 Currently configured on port **5001**.
 On any visual studios (I used Visual Studio Mac)
 - For the front end, it can be ran through the terminal.
 The front end is located inside the [rootProjectFolder]/app and run `npm run start` or `npm run dev`.
 Currently configured on port **8080**